ssec-jhu/biospecdb/README.md

   * ``RUN_DEFAULT_ANNOTATORS_WHEN_SAVED``: Run newly added/updated annotator on all spectral data if annotator.default
     is True.
 WARNING: This may be time-consuming if the annotators takes a while to run and there are a lot of spectral data samples in the database.
 See [Quality Control Annotations](#quality-control-annotations).
+  * ``DELETE_VISITS_WHEN_DELETING_BULK_UPLOAD``: When deleting a bulk uploaded data file, also delete all DB entries created from the bulk data upload.
+Note: This won't delete the patient entry itself, just the visit and all other data related to the visit.
+This is because there's no way to know whether the patient previously existed even if it had no associated visit.

 ### DB Management: